ghing/data-analysis-n-ways/analysis.md

 Lead data analysis
 ==================

+This is an example of an analysis "script" (agnostic to a particular tool) that you can use to replicate the analysis of this data.
+As you're walking through it, think about how you would document your analysis to share with colleagues.
+Are there any important steps that are missed in this script?
+Are there additional questions you would ask as you "interview" the data?

 About the data
 --------------

 Each row represents a lead level (in parts per billion) test result for one test, at one location, in an Illinois water system.
+The data comes from the EPA and is part of the agencies [monitoring of lead and copper in drinking water](http://nepis.epa.gov/Exe/ZyPDF.cgi?Dockey=P100DP2P.txt).

 Fields: